-It was the custom during the 19th century for the young of an area to meet up as often as possible, to dance, play games and simply enjoy each other’s company.
-At a large farmhouse at Henafon near Rhuddlan, one such gathering was taking place, and the young lads and lasses were having a fine old time, dancing and making merry.
+It was the custom during the 19th century for the young of an area to meet up as often as possible to dance, play games and simply enjoy each other’s company.
+At a large farmhouse at Henafon in Rhuddlan Parish as it was, but now within the the suburbs of Rhyl (Hen-afon), one such gathering was taking place, and the young lads and lasses were having a fine old time, dancing and making merry.

 When the fun was at its height, there came a knock on the door.
 At the entrance stood a tall and elderly gentleman, advanced in years but sprightly enough, as evidenced by his deft duck beneath the door frame and dance into the room.
 Though he was not invited, the young people found it curiously difficult to say no to the man, as he made himself at home.
 Bowing low, he introduced himself, and asked to join in the games.
 Despite the awkwardness of the situation, the men and women present agreed, though they could not explain why they had.

 On spying a game of cards in play, the old man became quite excited, and brought over a chair and placed himself in the round, grinning, nodding and smiling at those fresh faces about him.

 ‘I do enjoy a game of cards,’ he smiled, and placed some coins on the table in front of him, ‘especially for a little money.’

 As the game began, it soon became clear that the old man was very good at cards indeed, and though the young men at the table were not poor, by any means, they were soon substantially poorer than they had been before the old man had arrived.
 They sulked, but were stubborn and would not leave the table.
 The old man, of course was pleased with this, and soon had a stack of coins before him.